jeff1evesque/machine-learning/README.md

 - [XML sample datasets](https://github.com/jeff1evesque/machine-learning/tree/master/html/machine-learning/data/xml/)
 - [JSON sample datasets](https://github.com/jeff1evesque/machine-learning/tree/master/html/machine-learning/data/json/)

+As mentioned earlier, the web application can be accessed after subsequent `vagrant up` command, followed by using a browser referencing localhost:8080 (or https://locoalhost:5050, with ssl).

 **Note:** each dependent variable value (for JSON datasets), is an array (square brackets), since each dependent variable may have multiple observations.

 ###Programmatic Interface